deeemx/AI-CHATBOT/README.md

 Huggingface is outdated, as cant find bot that supports inference API, please use mistralai code

 Replace "KEYWORD" in code with your desired key word (you could remove this if you want to)

+node fetch required (npm install node-fetch)